signalfx/splunk-otel-java/docs/upgrading.md

   a given release has specific changes that are relevant to your software stack.
 * Never put untested code into production!
 This should be obvious, but you should first verify that a new build works in a staging or pre-production environment before promoting it to production.
-* Use canaries.
-Let a couple of instances cook with the new code for a few hours or few days before promoting to production.
+* Use canary instances.
+Let the canaries operate with the code before releasing the code to production.
+Run the canaries for at least a few hours, and preferably for a few days.
 * Minimize the number of dependencies (including instrumentation!) changing in a given release.
   It becomes significantly more difficult to determine the root cause of a problem when multiple dependencies have been upgraded at the same time.